 New Mortgage Relief for Military, Veterans and FHA Borrowers

-On March 6, 2012, President Barack Obama announced a new housing initiative for servicemembers, veterans and borrowers with mortgages insured by the Federal Housing Administration (FHA).
+In 2012, a housing initiative was launched for servicemembers, veterans and borrowers with mortgages insured by the Federal Housing Administration (FHA).

 Under the plan, lenders will be required to review all foreclosures of servicemembers and veterans since 2006.
 If it’s found that they were wrongly foreclosed upon, lenders must compensate these borrowers.